SuhEugene/plug13/README.md

 So, Space Station 13 is a game that has roleplay servers.
 Every server runs their own code.

 This project has two parts:
-- Plug13 service, that acts like a bridge between Intiface Central and the game
+- Plug13 service, that acts like a bridge between Intiface Central and the game.
-- Module for SS13 servers that allows SS13 server and Plug13 service communicate
+- Module for SS13 servers that allows SS13 server and Plug13 service communicate.

 By steps:
 - On server procedure `plug13.send_emote(type, strength, duration)` is called